 Yes.
 Perhaps the easiest installation of all, an electric log burner does not require anything more than a plug point making it a great option for a new build.
 Depending on how involved you want your installation to be, you could opt for simple options such as choosing an electric fire that simply hangs on the wall, like an outset eReflex model with Trento Suite, or go further and install a faux chimney breast for a freestanding electric stove to sit within for a realistic result.

 One of the biggest fireplace trends that works exceptionally well within a new build home is the media wall.
 Typically, a media wall comprises an electric fireplace with a television above it.
 Go a step further, and you can also install peripheral media devices such as speakers or games consoles.
 The key with a media wall is that the fireplace, TV and any extras are all housed neatly into one integrated space, hiding all cables and providing the hub of the home.
-Find out more about how to install a media wall on our useful advice page all about everything you need to get your electric fireplace project up and running.
-Some of the best fireplaces for a media wall include our Onyx Avanti electric fire, the Gazco eStudio electric fireplace range, or our Gazco eReflex 150RW fire.
+Find out more about how to install a media wall with log burner on our useful advice article all about everything you need to get your electric fireplace project up and running.
+Some of the best fireplaces for a media wall include our Onyx Avanti electric fire, the Gazco eStudio electric fireplace range, or our Gazco eReflex electric fire range.

 An electric fire is best placed in the middle of the room, away from windows or doors.
 This allows the maximum efficiency from the heater to circulate the warm air around the environment.